 Students are required to have their bus pass with them when riding the bus to school in the morning and after school when going home.
-If your child does not have their bus pass after three times, their bus privilege will be revoked for one week and parents will need to make arrangements for their child's transportation to and from school.
+If after three times, your child does not have their bus pass, their bus privilege will be revoked for one week and parents will need to arrange for their child's transportation to and from school.

 Kindergarten or eligible special needs students must be met by a parent or adult designated by the parent at the home bus stop.
 Parents or legal guardians must notify the school office in writing when a student(s) may be permitted to depart unattended.
 Otherwise, if the parent is not at the bus stop, the driver will radio the school to notify the parent.
-If the driver is unable to safely deliver students to the designated responsible adult at the bus stop, the student will be returned to the school.
+If the driver is unable to deliver students safely to the designated responsible adult at the bus stop, the student will be returned to the school.
 Parents will then have to pick up their child from school.

-Animals On Campus
+Animals on Campus

 Animals are not permitted on school grounds at any time.
 Animals left in vehicles are permitted; however, please ensure that no other Fitzgerald students are allowed near the animal while on campus.
-Animals that are used for instructional purposes in the classroom environment will be cleared by the teacher in accordance with district policies.
+The teacher in accordance with district policies will clear animals that are used for instructional purposes in the classroom environment.
 Parents will be notified prior to any approved activities.